dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0301.md

 )
 ```

 The function REMOVE-IF is the complement of REMOVE-IF-NOT; it returns a list with all the elements that do match the predicate removed.
-Like REMOVE-IF-NOT, it doesn't actually affect the list it's passed but by saving the result back into `*db*`, delete-rows8 actually changes the contents of the database.9
+Like REMOVE-IF-NOT, it doesn't actually affect the list it's passed but by saving the result back into `*db*`, delete-rows 8 actually changes the contents of the database.
+9

+8 You need to use the name delete-rows rather than the more obvious delete because there’s already a function in Common Lisp called DELETE.
+The Lisp package system gives you a way to deal with such naming conflicts, so you could have a function named delete if you wanted.
+But I’m not ready to explain packages just yet.

+9 If you’re worried that this code creates a memory leak, rest assured: Lisp was the language that invented garbage collection (and heap allocation for that matter).
+The memory used by the old value of `*db*` will be automatically reclaimed, assuming no one else is holding on to a reference to it, which none of this code is.

 ## 3.8 Removing Duplication and Winning Big

 So far all the database code supporting insert, select, update, and delete, not to mention a command-line user interface for adding new records and dumping out the contents, is just a little more than 50 lines.
 Total.
 10

+1『看到这里，突然意识到，完全可以把 CAD 图纸直接作为一个本地数据库，直接在 lisp 文件里实现对该数据库的增删改查。（2020-10-22）』

 Yet there's still some annoying code duplication.
 And it turns out you can remove the duplication and make the code more flexible at the same time.
 The duplication I'm thinking of is in the where function.
 The body of the where function is a bunch of clauses like this, one per field: